Oblongmana/vscode-salesforce-doc-lookup/README.md

 ### Wait time when running command - no caching
 There's no caching yet - every time you run a command, it retrieves the relevant doc table of contents from scratch.
 Adding caching is on the [Roadmap](#roadmap)

+## Notable Differences to the original ST3 version

+### Wait time when running command - no caching
+There's no caching yet - every time you run a command, it retrieves the relevant doc table of contents from scratch.
+Adding caching is on the [Roadmap](#roadmap)

 ### No "All Doc" search that covers all documentation types
 The All Doc Types search is gone - this won't be reimplemented until caching is added - performance would be horrifying, in addition to needing a more